cansik/syphon-python/README.md

 [![Build](https://github.com/cansik/syphon-python/actions/workflows/build.yml/badge.svg)](https://github.com/cansik/syphon-python/actions/workflows/build.yml)
 [![PyPI](https://img.shields.io/pypi/v/syphon-python)](https://pypi.org/project/syphon-python/)

-⚠️ This library is still *under development*.
+⚠️ This library is still *in development*.

-Python wrapper for the GPU texture sharing framework Syphon.
-This library has been created to support the Metal backend as well as the deprecated OpenGL backend.
-It requires **macOS 11 or higher**.
+Python wrapper for the Syphon GPU texture sharing framework.
+This library was created to support both the Metal backend and the deprecated OpenGL backend.
+It requires **macOS 11 or above**.

-The implementation is based on [PyObjC](https://github.com/ronaldoussoren/pyobjc) to wrap the [Syphon-Framework](https://github.com/Syphon/Syphon-Framework) directly from within Python.
-This approach removes the need of a native wrapper and allows Python developers to extend the library if needed.
+The implementation is based on [PyObjC](https://github.com/ronaldoussoren/pyobjc) to wrap the Syphon framework](https://github.com/Syphon/Syphon-Framework) directly from Python.
+This approach eliminates native wrapper and allows Python developers to extend the library as needed.

 ## State of Development